apache/nuttx/boards/arm/stm32f7/stm32f746g-disco/README.txt

          https://developer.arm.com/open-source/gnu-toolchain/gnu-rm

-       As of this writing (2015-03-11), full support is difficult to find for the Cortex-M7, but is supported by at least this realease of the ARM GNU tools:
+       As of this writing (2015-03-11), full support is difficult to find for the Cortex-M7, but is supported by at least this release of the ARM GNU tools:

          https://launchpadlibrarian.net/209776344/release.txt